aparame/Neural_Verification/README.md

 To recreate the results from **Table 1** and **Table 3** of the ICCPS paper:

-1. Execute the following Python scripts:
+1. Execute the following Python scripts after activating the conda environment `alpha-beta-crown` as mentioned above:
 ```
 python vanilla_formal_verification.py
 python robustness_verification.py